ekaterinailin/flaring-spi/README.md

 Calculation of quiescent flux in the TESS band: `AU_Mic_quiescent_flux_in_TESS_band_RESULTS.ipynb`

-## Project 2: Searching for flaring star-planet interactions in Kepler and TESS observations
+## Project 2: Planetary perturbers: Flaring star-planet interactions in Kepler and TESS*

+Find tables and light curves for this project on [Zenodo](https://zenodo.org/records/10065891).

 `notebooks/`